Can I be diagnosed with cancer while I am pregnant?

 I am pregnant and have been diagnosed with cancer.
 What are my options?

-If you are pregnant and have been diagnosed with cancer, your options will depend on the type of cancer, how far it has spread and the stage of your pregnancy.
-In some cases, cancer can be treated during pregnancy with minimal risk to your baby.
-In other cases, it may be safe to delay treatment until after your baby is born, although you may need to be checked more often by your doctor.
+Your treatment options will depend on the type of cancer, how far it has spread and the stage of your pregnancy.
+In some cases, cancer can be treated during pregnancy.
+In other cases, you can delay treatment until after your baby is born.

-In some situations, you might need treatment which would be unsafe for your pregnancy.
+In some situations, you might need treatment that is unsafe in pregnancy.
 In this case, your doctor may advise you to consider termination.
-This will be a difficult and stressful option to consider, and you might find it helpful to discuss your options with your doctor and other people you trust.
-They will aim to give you the support and advice you need.
+Termination of pregnancy is a difficult and stressful option to consider.
+You might find it helpful to discuss your options with your doctor, a counsellor or psychologist or people you trust for support and advice.

 How is cancer treated during pregnancy?

-Cancer is usually treated in at least one of 3 ways:
+Cancer is usually treated by one or more of these 4 options:

-In most cases, your cancer will be treated differently if you are pregnant.
-This will depend on the type of cancer, how advanced it is, and on the stage of your pregnancy.
-Decisions about your treatment will only be made after a team of doctors, including oncologists (or cancer doctors) and your obstetrician, have carefully considered all your options — and taken into account your views, wishes and concerns.
+Treatment will depend on the type of cancer, how advanced it is, and on the stage of your pregnancy.
+Decisions about your treatment will only be made after a team of specialist doctors, including oncologists (cancer specialist) or haematologists (blood specialist) and your obstetrician, have carefully considered all your options — and taken into account your views, wishes and concerns.

 Will the cancer affect my baby?

-If you have chosen to delay cancer treatment until after your baby is born, you and your doctor may decide to induce labour.
-This means your baby will be born a little early, which may affect their health.
+If you choose to delay cancer treatment until after your baby is born, you and your doctor may decide to induce labour.
+This may mean your baby will be born a little early (premature) and may need to stay in hospital if any issues associated with being born early occur.

 Who can I talk to for more information and support?

-Receiving a cancer diagnosis is stressful at any time, but especially tough during pregnancy.
-You may need to take in a lot of information quickly and make difficult decisions that will affect not only you but your growing family.
-Where possible, and if it suits you, you might find it useful to have someone with you when you see your doctor.
+Receiving a cancer diagnosis is stressful at any time, but especially challenging during pregnancy.
+You may be given a lot of information quickly and need to make difficult decisions that will affect you and your baby.
+You might find it helpful to have someone with you when you see your doctor.
 They can help by taking notes for you if you find the experience overwhelming.

 Learn more here about the development and quality assurance of healthdirect content.